victorrjimenezz/PS4-4PT/TUTORIAL.md

 ### Install Download

-To install a download, select it from the downloads list using the up/down arrows and press X.
+To install a download, select it from the downloads list using the up/down arrows, select the install option by using the right/left arrows, and press X.

+<div id="ud"></div>

+### Uninstall Download

+To uninstall a download from the PS4, select it from the downloads list using the up/down arrows, select the uninstall option by using the right/left arrows, and press X.

+***(NOTE: THIS WILL UNINSTALL THE APP FROM THE PS4)***

 <div id="rd"></div>

 ### Remove Download

-To remove a download (from the app and the disk), select it form the downloads list using the up/down arrows, select the delete option by pressing the right arrow, and press X.
+To remove a download (from the app and the disk), select it from the downloads list using the up/down arrows, select the delete option by using the right/left arrows, and press X.

 ***(NOTE: THIS WILL NOT UNINSTALL THE APP FROM THE PS4)***